Fort Adams |

 (1819 - 1857, 1861 - 1879/1946), St. Paul FORT WIKI

 It was known as Cantonment New Hope and Cantonment Leavenworth until 1820, originally located on the south-side of the Minnesota River.
 Flooding forced the rebuilding on a new site across the river, called Camp Coldwater, about a mile and one-half from the site of the permanent fort, started in 1820.
 Known as Fort St. Anthony or Fort St. Peter's (1) until 1825 when renamed.
 The St. Peter's Indian Agency was established here in 1819.
 The fort was abandoned in 1857, but reactivated in 1861 as a state training center during the Civil War.
 Federal troops returned in 1866, making the post the headquarters of the vast Military Department of Dakota.
 New barracks were constructed in 1879 and in 1889 while the old post was mostly dismantled.
+In 1898 a quarantine camp (Camp Snelling) was established on the military reservation at the rifle range west of the fort, and also at a site about two miles north of the fort, after typhoid fever broke out at Camp Ramsey.
 The new "Upper Post" was fully developed by 1903-07.
 The upper post was used as a Regular Army mobilization and training center during the two World Wars.
 Transferred to the V.A.
 Hospital system after the war.
 Four of the original sixteen buildings of the historic post still stand, including the stone Round Tower; eleven others have been rebuilt around the old parade ground.
 Reconstructed beginning in 1969.
 Admission fee.
 The Minnesota Historical Society Museum is here.

 See also History of the Upper Post from NPS || Fort Snelling: Breaking the Code from NPS